TheMattRay/GlassTTS/readme.md

 The GlassTTS PhoneGap Plugin
 ========================
 GlassTS is a simple wrapper around the native Text-to-Speech (TTS) functionality in the Android OS.
+This was forked from (https://github.com/Geotab/com.geotab.phonegap.tts) which was, in turn, a fork of (https://github.com/domaemon/org.apache.cordova.plugin.tts).
+The plugin wrapping has been regenerated using PlugMan scaffolding.

 Please feel free to ask questions and provide feedback.

 ## Common Build Procedure